Laysan: Discovery and early expeditions

 Native Hawaiians may have known about Kauō before Americans and Europeans sailed their ships into the region in the early 19th century (see below).
 The first reported sightings of the island were by Massachusetts-based whalers in the 1820s.
+The whalers were among many who took advantage of the newly discovered whaling grounds off the coast of Japan, making the waters around the Northwest Hawaiian archipelago an increasingly popular commercial route.
 The Nantucket Enquirer reported a sighting in 1825, which is probably the first reference to the name "Laysan" in print.
-The whalers were among many who took advantage of the newly discovered whaling grounds off the coast of Japan, making the waters around the Northwest Hawaiian archipelago an increasingly popular commercial route.
+This issue was referenced in a United States government survey of Pacific Ocean geography by J. N. Reynolds in 1828 which included the earlier whalers' reports, as well as a sighting of an island fitting Laysan's description by a Captain "Brigs" at 25° 47’ N, 172° W. That might refer to Captain John Briggs of New Bedford, who could have come across the island as early as 1822.